Smile (1975 film): Filming

 Principal photography took place in and around Santa Rosa, California, with the pageant held at Veteran's Memorial Auditorium.

+Melanie Griffith, Denise Nickerson, Annette O'Toole, and Colleen Camp appeared in early roles in their respective careers as pageant contestants.

 Release

 The film premiered at the USA Film Festival in Dallas, Texas on March 20, 1975.
 Its Los Angeles premiere followed on July 9, 1975, and it was entered into the New York Film Festival in October 1975.

 Commercial performance

 According to director Ritchie, the film was only seen by approximately "92,000 paying customers" by the end of its brief theatrical release, which he attributed to the distributor, United Artists, losing faith in the film and shortening its theatrical run.
 He also felt that the studio had misrepresented the film too heavily as a satire, as well as marketing it as a salacious examination of beauty pageant culture, which alienated audiences in smaller regional markets.

 Critical response

 Smile was well received upon release, with praise for the humor, satire and performances.
 Vincent Canby of The New York Times called the film a "pungent surprise, a rollicking satire that misses few of the obvious targets, but without dehumanizing the victims.
 It's an especially American kind of social comedy in the way that great good humor sometimes is used to reveal unpleasant facts instead of burying them."
-Roger Ebert of The Chicago Sun-Times gave the film 3 out of 4 stars, saying that though "Ritchie has so many targets that he misses some and never quite gets back to others," the film still "does a good job of working over the hypocrisy and sexism of a typical beauty pageant."
+Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, saying that though "Ritchie has so many targets that he misses some and never quite gets back to others," the film still "does a good job of working over the hypocrisy and sexism of a typical beauty pageant."
 John Simon described the film as "funny, sobering, and strong".
 It was one of the few American films screened at the New York Film Festival that was admired by critic Pauline Kael.

 In the years following its release, Smile went on to gain a cult following.
 In 2014, Indiewire listed Smile as one of the "ten great overlooked films from the 1970s."
 IndieWire said the film was "overlooked even within Ritchie’s canon: a gentle, occasionally caustic but mostly warm satire."
-Indiewire called the performances "uniformly top-notch," and said "Subsequent beauty-pageant movies like Drop Dead Gorgeous and Little Miss Sunshine have tended to feel like pale imitations next to it."
+IndieWire called the performances "uniformly top-notch," and said "Subsequent beauty-pageant movies like Drop Dead Gorgeous and Little Miss Sunshine have tended to feel like pale imitations next to it."

 On Rotten Tomatoes, the film has an approval rating of 100% based on reviews from 17 critics, with an average rating of 7.80/10.